Detective Constable - FastTrack

 - Have been a UK resident for the past three years.
 (If you do not currently fulfil the criteria this will be reviewed on a case by case basis, please contact the recruitment team for further information)

 - Be a British or Commonwealth citizen, or an EC/European Economic Area national, or a foreign national whose stay in the UK is unrestricted period.

-- Have a full UK manual driving licence (on the day you submit your application)
+- Have a full UK manual driving licence (by time of appointment)

 - Not be a member of the British National Party (BNP) or other relevant organisations, such as Combat 18 or The National Front.

 - Not have tattoos which could cause offence (Please contact the recruitment team for further advice).